Dewayne Hollow – Introduction

 Dear reader,

 This is an introduction to the world of Dewayne Hollow, a place that only exists in my mind, or should I say, in an alternate reality of human history.
 If you are reading me on your computer, you will see a section dedicated to it on my website.
 If you are reading through the app or via the newsletter, you will receive posts about it, so let me guide you.
 Dewayne Hollow is both a collection of short stories and a role playing-game.
-This post will refer to both, and allow some of you to become beta testers for the game.
-In exchange for feedback, you will receive a complimentary subscription to see my paid subscriber posts.
-One of these posts will have all the details for the first campaign, for you to play.
-If you don’t wish to participate in the game, don’t panic when receiving this post (aka don’t unsubscribe).
-There will always be something for my free readers.
 The short stories written for Dewayne Hollow belong to my usual universe, mixing dark literary fiction, horror, and slowly shifting back to my very early roots as a writer, dark fantasy.
 So, I hope you will enjoy the trip to this charming and spooky little place.

 Text, design, and concepts © Saint-Lazare & Jennifer Gori